scott-42/DallasTempOneWireLib/README.md

     ln -s /location-you-downloaded-repo/DallasTemperature .
     ln -s /location-you-downloaded-repo/OneWire .

-Note that using a Macintosh alias (command-option drag) is not the same as using the 'ln' command.
+Note that using a Macintosh alias (command-option drag) is not the same as using the `ln` command.
 The Mac alias isn't followed with the current Arduino (v22) app.

-Alternatively you can just copy the 'DallasTemperature' and 'OneWire' folders into your Arduino library folder.
-On Macintosh this is typically the '~/Documents/Arduino/libraries/' folder.
+Alternatively you can just copy the `DallasTemperature` and `OneWire` folders into your Arduino library folder.
+On Macintosh this is typically the `~/Documents/Arduino/libraries/` folder.